liplum/MultiCrafterLib/README.md

 -[Json] [Z.P.G.M._Mod](https://github.com/r-omnom/Z.P.G.M._Mod) by `r-omnom`

-Make a pull request for us if your mod is using MultiCrafter Lib. :rocket::rocket::rocket:
+Make a pull request to tell us if your mod is using MultiCrafter Lib. :rocket::rocket::rocket:

 ## Licence